 Don’t apply to an advert where there is no named contact/human being with whom to discuss the details of the opportunity or the progress of your application.

-Don’t assume the recipient of your CV will be fully versed in your niche skill set or read your covering letter.
+Don’t assume the recipient of your CV will be fully versed in your niche skillset or read your cover letter.
 CVs will be skimmed for facts and buzzwords – not for a well-crafted description of your unique characteristics.

-Do have an awesome CV which is short and punchy and full of facts.
-It should show specific metrics where appropriate, years and months of employment and pre-empt any questions around career gaps or poor performance.
+Do have an awesome CV which is short, punchy, and full of facts.
+It should show specific metrics where appropriate, years and months of employment, and pre-empt any questions around career gaps or poor performance.
 Ensuring that your CV is presented in the best possible light is one of the ways a good recruiter will add value for you.

-No specific roles advertised on the careers page.
-The company probably hasn’t invested time or resource in streamlining their application process…or are not hiring!
+No specific roles are advertised on the careers page.
+The company probably hasn’t invested time or resources in streamlining their application process - or is not hiring!

-Too many roles advertised on the careers page.
-Unless they have a really slick process it is unlikely that you will be heard above the noise.
+Too many roles are advertised on the careers page.
+Unless they have a really slick process, it is unlikely that you will be heard above the noise.
 At best, do not expect any special treatment.

-Remember next time you embark on a recruitment voyage it can be helpful to have a good wingman.
-If you would like to have a consultative conversation with a human being about your career goals reach out to us at Teem or Follow us if you’d just like to stay on the radar.
+Remember, the next time you embark on a recruitment voyage, it can be helpful to have a good wingman.
+If you would like to have a consultative conversation with a human being about your career goals, reach out to us at Teem or follow us if you’d just like to stay on the radar.